fdorantesm/ygo/README.md

 - `createFromPrimitives`: build an entity from a plain JSON object
 - `toPrimitives`: serialize the entity into primitives for persistence or transport

 Along with each class there is a corresponding interface using the `Interface` suffix (e.g. `CardInterface`) that defines its public shape.
+These interfaces live under `src/domain/interfaces`.

 ## API